 But where to start?
 Finding the right lead scoring model for you and when to use it goes a long way.

-In this article, we’ll discuss what’s in a lead scoring model, how do you make one and three different approaches to a lead scoring model – including which model to use depending on your company’s needs.
+In this article, we’ll discuss what’s in a lead scoring model and how you make one, plus three different approaches to a lead scoring model–including which model to use depending on your company’s needs.

 By the end of this page, you’ll know the right lead scoring model to use for your business to close more deals.